mekowalski/react-time-app/NOTES.md

   - create new css file for TimeContent

 - Just realized an error with the statement.
 The config isn't being called with the objects, only a string is being returned of `afternoon`.
 When trying to modify that statement to `afternoon yall` i receive and error regarding `TypeError: Cannot read property 'text' of undefined`.
 Not certain what to do to fix it, none of the actual `text` is displaying on the page

+- WOW That was a Tiny detail that created confusion!!!